Guides + Model Regulations

 Floodplains - March 2014

 The Lehigh Valley Planning Commission released updated model floodplain regulations in March 2014.
-The guide and model regulations was funded in part by a grant from the Pennsylvania Department of Conservation and Natural Resources (PA DCNR) through the Delaware and Lehigh National Corridor.
-The new model regulation is timely in advance of Northampton County communities receiving new Flood Insurance Rate Maps (FIRMs) this summer which may require each community to change their floodplain management ordinances.
-The current model regulations were written by the LVPC using the policies of the 2005 Regional Comprehensive Plan, the 2013 Regional Hazard Mitigation Plan, the updated 2012 DCED floodplain provisions and the 2013 NFIP Community Rating System Coordinator’s Manual as guides.
+The guide and model regulations was funded in part by a grant from the Pennsylvania Department of Conservation and Natural Resources (PA DCNR) through the Delaware and Lehigh National Heritage Corridor.
+The model regulations were completed in advance of updated Flood Insurance Rate Maps for Northampton County communities that went into effect July 2014.
+The model regulations were written by the LVPC using the policies of the Regional Comprehensive Plan, the 2013 Regional Hazard Mitigation Plan, the updated 2012 Department of Community and Economic Development floodplain provisions and the 2013 National Flood Insurance Program Community Rating System Coordinator’s Manual as guides.
 Full Report PDF

 The guide provides a detailed overview of the twenty-five (25) miles of the Appalachian Trail that runs along the crest of Blue Mountain through nine municipalities in the Lehigh Valley.
 Detailed mapping of natural features and property ownership on Blue Mountain, coupled with an analysis of threats to the Trail such as encroaching residential development and wind turbines is provided.
 The final chapters of the guide provide an extensive menu of regulatory approaches that municipalities could use to protect the Trail and the Blue Mountain environment.